ninevra/coda/README.md

 # coda
 The d20 system updated for the 2020s.

-An algebra-driven, setting-agnostic alternative to mainstream tabletop systems, designed to full creative power in the GM's hands.
+An algebra-driven, setting-agnostic alternative to mainstream tabletop systems, designed to put full creative power in the GM's hands.

 No hit points, no skill list, no quadratic wizards.